Ascaniolamp/ROMeo-JSON/README.md

 ### Essential parameters
 - `defaultConsole` : string - The `consoles` key string value of the first console the page will load.
 - `consoles` : {key : string} - Keys are the console' names and their values are the paths to their respective JSON file.
+Keys MUST be declared using uppercase.

 ### Optional parameters
 - `caseSensitive` : boolean - If set to `false` the console search won't be case-sensitive.